Welcome to our Paris travel journal. This is the end of it.

 We took a few shots in the garden (including a glimpse of the Eiffel Tower) before trying the last option to get in: Portes de Lions.

 Not a single person in line!
-In fact, I almost thought perhaps it wasn't an available entrance.
-But we passed through instantly. 😊😊😊
+In fact, I almost thought perhaps it wasn't an available entrance (it was so empty!)
+We passed through instantly. 😊😊😊

 In the Jardins Tuilleries, outside of the Louvre.
 The weather is gorgeous and we're finally feeling refreshed after a proper sleep.